chaoyuefei/starter-hugo-academic/content/lavie/Captain/index.md

 ---
-title: The Life of a College Football Team Captain
+title: The Journey of a College Football Team Captain
-summary: A project aimed to modelling and investigating complete pattern of interconnections in the brain
+summary: “You have to fight to reach your dream.
+You have to sacrifice and work hard for it.” – Lionel Messi 🐐
 tags:
   - football
 date: "2023-07-29T00:00:00Z"